pollomarzo/SAMBUD_proj/README.md

-## Systems and Methods for Big and Unstructured Data Project #1 ##
+# Systems and Methods for Big and Unstructured Data project
-# MongoDB skusku

-user: mamoud
-password: mamoud1

-mongodb+srv://mamoud:mamoud1@smbud-2.2dbjr.mongodb.net/test
+SAMFBAUD for some, SAMBUD to most, MAMOUD to friends, this is where we'll host our code, reports and diagrams for all phases of the project

+## Phase 1: Neo4j

+Everything you could ever need or want is in the `01` folder.
+For this one, we made a simple DB explorer webapp.
+It even has a cute little graph...
+Have fun!

+## Phase 2: MongoDB

+This time, we focused on making something useful: in our `02` folder you'll find all your boring documents and a simple app (with a complicated background) together with an nodeJS+Express middleware to avoid the messy messy Android MongoDB driver.